joomla-extensions/weblinks/README.md

 ##Install

 ###1.
-Open a session and change to the root of your local webserver.
+Open a session and change to the document root of your local webserver.

 ```
 $ cd /var/www/html/